Handing back the railway to your services at a higher speed is a top priority for our engineers.

 Our engineers have a continuous improvement programme, which includes targets to return the railway to train operators at higher speeds.

-We have been developing techniques to achieve this for passenger services over the past few years.
+We have been developing techniques to achieve this for your services over the past few years.

 Crucial to this are various techniques to fully consolidate the track during construction.
 Dynamic track stabilisers are now regularly used during approximately eight-hour slots within the core works to consolidate the ballast through means of high-frequency vibration, mimicking weeks of passenger trains passing over the track and achieving the required consolidation.